Thanksgiving

 The boys were really excited about our plan.
 Will brought home an origami Thanksgiving book and folded all these cute foods to put in a basket for our table.
 Isaac made the drumsticks at school and included them in Will's Thanksgiving basket.
 I thought it was cute that they were getting all festive and making decorations.

 Throughout the week we had devilled eggs, turkey and mashed potatoes (the boys requested fake ones--made my life easier even if it isn't as good as real ones!), green bean casserole, slush, and pie.
 This way we could still enjoy the normal Thanksgiving foods but I wouldn't have to stress about making a big meal all at once, just something each day.
+On Wednesday the boys worked on their fort with their friends while Mike did his normal long day at school.
+We ran some errands and Will and I made a pie.
+That night we watched a movie and the next morning I caught this picture of the kids all sitting on the couch together.

 Thursday was a good day.
 Mike and I got to sleep in and then we just did stuff around the house.
 Mike worked on the room he is building in the garage to make the machine for our business quieter.
 It is currently too loud and for my sanity and the sanity of the neighbors we need something to make it quieter.